zabuelhaj/Pacific_Projects/README.md

 [Final_Competition](https://github.com/zabuelhaj/Pacific_Projects/tree/master/Autonomous_Robotics/Graduate_Projects/Final_Competition) contains the source code I wrote and contributed to for the final project, which was a tournament of Capture-the-Flag.
 The class was divided into four teams, each one having four robots.
 The goal was for each group to develop a Multi-Agent system to complete a game of capture the flag.
 My team had two offensive robots and two defensive robots.
 Our approach was a decentralized system, allowing each robot to work independently and communicate as-needed.
 I wrote the code for [commModule.py](https://github.com/zabuelhaj/Pacific_Projects/blob/master/Autonomous_Robotics/Graduate_Projects/Final_Competition/commModule.py) and [grabControl.py](https://github.com/zabuelhaj/Pacific_Projects/blob/master/Autonomous_Robotics/Graduate_Projects/Final_Competition/grabControl.py); these were modules to utilize a Multi-Agent communication system and to control grippers on the offensive robots, respectively.
 I additionally contributed to [mainOffensive.py](https://github.com/zabuelhaj/Pacific_Projects/blob/master/Autonomous_Robotics/Graduate_Projects/Final_Competition/mainOffense.py), which used my aforementioned code and contained the logic to search for the opposing team's flag.

 After I completed both robotics courses, I went on to do academic research for autonomous robotics using UAVs.
 You can read a bit about the research [here](https://github.com/zabuelhaj/Academic_Research).

+### High-Performance Computing ###
+I will soon be updating my GitHub with OpenMP, MPI, and CUDA projects I completed at University of the Pacific.

+### Machine Learning ###
+I will soon be updating my GitHub with various Machine Learning projects, such as NNs, CNNs, Reinforcement Learning, and more.